Appalachian Trail by state: Virginia

 Virginia has the most mileage of the trail of any state with 550.3 mi of the trail (one-fourth of the entire trail), including more than 20 mi along the West Virginia border.
 With the climate, and the timing of northbound thru-hikers, this section is wet and challenging because of the spring thaw and heavy spring rainfall.

 Substantial portions of the trail closely parallel Skyline Drive in Shenandoah National Park and, further south, the Blue Ridge Parkway.
 The Appalachian Trail Conservancy considers to be excellent for beginning hikers a well-maintained 104 mi section of the trail that the Civilian Conservation Corps constructed in Shenandoah National Park and whose climbs rarely exceed 1000 ft.

 McAfee Knob is affectionately known as "the most photographed spot on the A.T.".
 McAfee Knob is part of what is known as Virginia's Triple Crown.
 The three iconic peaks that make up the Triple Crown are McAfee Knob, Dragon's Tooth, and Tinker Cliffs.
 These three peaks are located near Roanoke, VA.
 Hikes to each of the overlooks can be completed individually as day hikes or in one trip as an approximately 35 mile backpacking trip.

 The plant life on Virginia's section of the trail includes thickly-growing wild blueberry bushes.
 The bushes are especially numerous along the trail's central sections, through the Shenandoah National Park, and its northern sections.
 The blueberries ripen in late summer, offering hikers a plentifully available food source.

 In 1989, Hurricane Hugo damaged over 300 miles of the Appalachian Trail in Virginia.
 Three weeks of rain uprooted thousands of trees in what Mike Dawson of the Appalachian Trail Conference called "the worst break in the continuous footpath since it was declared open from Maine to Georgia in August 1937."
 Due to responsive and prepared local trail clubs, all but six miles of the trails were re-opened within a month.

 The annual "Trail Days" festival held in Damascus has become the largest single gathering of Appalachian Trail hikers anywhere.

 West Virginia

 The AT crosses the railroad bridge at left in Harpers Ferry, West Virginia.

 Counties crossed: Monroe County (while sharing the trail with Virginia in the south → Jefferson County (while sharing the trail and briefly entering the state.)

 West Virginia has 2.4 mi of the trail, not including about 20 mi along the Virginia border.
 The trail passes through the town of Harpers Ferry, headquarters of the Appalachian Trail Conservancy.
-Harpers Ferry is considered the "psychological midpoint" of the AT, although the actual midpoint is just west of Pine Grove Furnace State Park in Pennsylvania.
+Harpers Ferry is considered the "psychological midpoint" of the AT.
+The actual midpoint is just west of Pine Grove Furnace State Park in Pennsylvania.